Refuting the Direct Sum Conjecture for Total Functions in Deterministic Communication Complexity: Two-Party Communication and the Direct Sum Conjecture

 \subsection{Two-Party Communication Complexity}

-\begin{definition} A \emph{protocol} $\proto$ over domain $X \times Y$ with range $Z$ is a binary tree where each internal node $v$ is labeled either by a function $a_v: X \rightarrow \{0, 1\}$ or by a function $b_v : Y \rightarrow \{0, 1\}$, and each leaf is labeled with an element $z \in Z$.
+\begin{definition} A \emph{protocol} $\proto$ over domain $X \times Y$ with range $Z$ is a binary tree where each internal node $v$ is labelled either by a function $a_v: X \rightarrow \{0, 1\}$ or by a function $b_v : Y \rightarrow \{0, 1\}$, and each leaf is labelled with an element $z \in Z$.
 The \emph{value} of the protocol $\proto$ on input $(x, y)$ is the label of the leaf reached by starting from the root, and walking on the tree.
-At each internal node $v$ labeled by $a_v$ walking left if $a_v (x) = 0$ and right if $a_v(x) = 1$, and at each internal node labeled by $b_v$ walking left if $b_v(y) = 0$ and right if $b_v(y) = 1$.
+At each internal node $v$ labelled by $a_v$, we walk left if $a_v(x) = 0$ and right if $a_v(x) = 1$, and at each internal node labelled by $b_v$, we walk left if $b_v(y) = 0$ and right if $b_v(y) = 1$.
 The \emph{cost} of the protocol $\proto$ is the depth of the tree. \end{definition}